-Breast reconstruction is very important appointment.
-Breast cancer can be overwhelming Tualatin the anterior her family once she learns and has his diagnosis.
-We have taken care of 100 of the patients with breast cancer in the knee for reconstruction.
+Breast reconstruction is very important appointment for women.
+Breast cancer can be overwhelming for the patient and her family once she learns and has his diagnosis.
+We have taken care of hundreds of patients with breast cancer left in need of reconstruction.
 There are many options for reconstruction.
 All of these options can be entertained immediately at the time of mastectomy or can be performed in a delayed fashion using weeks or months or years after the original mastectomy.
 Many patients choose to have the breast reconstruction at the time of the mastectomy.
-Other issues to have their reconstruction later.
+Other patients choose to have their reconstruction later.
 Some ladies of course choose not to have breast reconstruction at all.

 There are many ways to reconstruct the breast.
 The most common ways to use a tissue expander which is placed under the muscle allowing the breast to be expanded slowly over time.
 This is a breast implant that is placed flat under the muscle without any volume in it.
 After the patient recovers for 2 or 3 weeks then we began to each week place some fluid into this implant and slowly expander muscle and the skin to create a breast mound.
 This is done through a very small needle through the skin of the breast into a port in the implant that is built in to receive the fluid on a regular basis.
 Eventually the breast than expands to the point that there is adequate volume to work with.
 Then the secondary operation is performed to remove this tissue expander which is generally a heavier thicker implant is then replaced the short simple operation with a silicone gel implant to reshape the breast and give a softer more natural look to the breasts.
 Thereafter nipple flap reconstruction can be done to recur 8 the nipple after which it is tattooed I have given collar.